MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Implementation Details

 \subsection{LLM-as-a-Judge}

-For the evaluation of error localization tasks, we assessed the consistency agreement between different models and human experts.
-DeepSeek-R1, GPT-4o, o1, Claude 3.7 Sonnet, and Gemini 2.5 Pro achieved Cohen's Kappa values of 0.800, 0.870, 0.870, 0.845, and 0.865, respectively, on a random 10\% sample of the veracity classification task results from Doubao-Seed-1.6-thinking, XiaoYi, and Qwen-Max.
-Considering API costs and the evaluation performance, we selected GPT-4o for the LLM-as-a-judge evaluation.
+For the evaluation of EL tasks, we assessed the agreement between different models and human experts.
+DeepSeek-R1, GPT-4o, o1, Claude 3.7 Sonnet, and Gemini 2.5 Pro achieved Cohen's $\kappa$ values of 0.800, 0.870, 0.870, 0.845, and 0.865, respectively, on a random 10\% sample of the veracity classification task results from Doubao-Seed-1.6-thinking, XiaoYi, and Qwen2.5-Max.
+Considering API costs and evaluation performance, we selected GPT-4o for the LLM-as-a-Judge evaluation.